 The Coast to Coast Seminar is a series of hour-long presentationa given on a scientific topic and made accessible to audiences at a number of remote sites through collaboration technology.The presentations are broadcast through Video Conferencing and can be accessed from one of our VC facilities.
-The series continues this fall, starting on September 30.
+The series continues in the spring of 2015, starting on January 20.
 Details about the individual presentations may be found here.

 CALL: Compute Canada 2015 Resource Allocation Opportunities (deadline passed)

 Compute Canada is announcing the launch of the 2015 Resource Competitions.
 In addition to the familiar Resource Allocation Competition (RAC), there are two other opportunities to access Compute Canada resources including the Fast Track and the NEW Research Platforms and Portals (RPP) Competition.
 We invite you to consult the Compute Canada website for additional details on these three opportunities.
 If you have any questions please contact email@example.com.